-APHIS must approve an official identification device before a manufacturer can produce and sell it
+APHIS must approve an official identification device before a manufacturer can produce and sell it.

-APHIS provides species-specific approval of electronic ID, (e.g., EID), visual ear tags, and injectable transponders as official identification devices (see 9 CFR 86.4 (a), Official identification devices and methods approved for covered species).
+APHIS provides species-specific approval of RFID, visual ear tags, and injectable transponders as official identification devices (see 9 CFR 86.4 (a), Official identification devices and methods approved for covered species).
 The appendices following this section provide detailed information on the requirements for approving official identification devices.